jm1021/churchofjesuschrist/_posts/2024-08-18-repentnace_enmity.md

 ### [Temple Covenants](https://www.churchofjesuschrist.org/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng)

 Temple covenants are sacred promises made in temples that bind us to Heavenly Father and our Savior.
-The enable us to retain those feeling of joy, healing, ...
+They enable us to retain those feelings of joy, healing, and ...

-- Law of Obedience, **strive to keep Heavenly Father’s commandments.**
+- Law of Obedience: **Strive to keep Heavenly Father’s commandments.**
-- Law of Sacrifice, sacrificing to support the Lord’s work and **repenting with a broken heart and contrite spirit**.
+- Law of Sacrifice: Sacrificing to support the Lord’s work and **repenting with a broken heart and contrite spirit**.
 - Law of the Gospel:
   - **Exercising faith in Jesus Christ**.
   - **Repenting daily**.
   - **Making covenants** with God by receiving the ordinances of salvation and exaltation.
   - Enduring to the end by **keeping covenants**.
-  - **Striving to live the two great commandments**...
+  - **Striving to live the two great commandments**:
-    - **Love the Lord** thy God with all thy heart, and with all thy soul, and with all thy mind
+    - **Love the Lord** thy God with all thy heart, and with all thy soul, and with all thy mind.
-    - **Love thy neighbor** as thyself
+    - **Love thy neighbor** as thyself.
-- **Law of Chastity**, which means abstaining from sexual relations outside of a legal marriage between a man and a woman, which is **according to God’s law**.
+- **Law of Chastity**: Abstaining from sexual relations outside of a legal marriage between a man and a woman, which is **according to God’s law**.
-- Law of Consecration. which means that members **dedicate their time, talents, and everything** with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.
+- Law of Consecration: Members **dedicate their time, talents, and everything** with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.

 ---

-## A Cause, Title, Sheld against Enmity
+## A Cause, Title, Shield against Enmity

-In the fall, we have learned that an **enmity** was placed between us and Satan.
+In the Fall, we learn that an **enmity** was placed between us and Satan.

-As we make coventants in the temple about, we learn that Satan will stop at nothing to our very desire to "Stand fast in our Faith of Christ".
+As we make covenants in the temple, we learn that Satan will stop at nothing to undermine our very desire to "stand fast in our faith of Christ."

 ### Armies against Freedoms